Tony Lawrence was born in 1948 and spent most of his career as a self-employed computer troubleshooter for Unix systems.

 Last winter we had frequent furnace problems.
 It usually wasn't the high limit switch: in fact, no lights would be flashing.
 I found that if I turned the thermostat to "off" and then back to heat, it would work.

 I bought a new thermostat, but that changed nothing.
 Thinking it might still be that limit switch, I ordered one of those.

-That switch was backordered, and took so long to arrive that it was now summer.
+That switch was back ordered, and took so long to arrive that it was summer when it finally did.
 I decided I'd wait for winter again before replacing the switch, but then we had a spell of very hot weather.
 We don't usually use our air conditioner, but when the house hit 95 degrees, I turned it on.

 Replacing that fixed the problem instantly, and the technician felt it would likely also eliminate the heating problems too.